If you are a sewist and want to help out in your area…

 I made some for the whole family and some for my husband and myself and we find them quite comfortable.
 I did purchase those nice new ear elastics that are adjustable and we find them great too!

-I've also been making lanyards for holding masks.
+I’ve done a few lanyards for holding masks.
 This is handy for when you are having to take your mask on and off a lot.
 It works similar to those holders for eyeglasses.
-More about my lanyards are here on this page.
+A good lanyard tutorial is here on this page.